ga-adi-gelato/Course-Materials/markdown/homeworks/week10.md

 &#x2705; = solution posted

-- Mon 8/22: Write Project 4 research plan, conduct user interview, and perform competitive analysis (will not be collected now, but MUST be included in project pitch)
+- Mon 8/22: Write Project 4 research plan, conduct user interview, and perform competitive analysis (will not be collected now, but MUST be included in your project's `research.md` file)

-- Tue 8/23: Synthesize Project 4 research highlights and write user personas (will not be collected now, but MUST be included in project pitch)
+- Tue 8/23: Synthesize Project 4 research highlights and write user personas (will not be collected now, but MUST be included in your project's `research.md` file)

+- Wed 8/24:
-- Wed 8/24: Analyze Project 4 user goals & flows, write problem statement(s), and prioritize features (will not be collected now, but MUST be included in project pitch)
+  - Analyze Project 4 user goals & flows, write problem statement(s), and prioritize features (will not be collected now, but MUST be included in your project's `research.md` file)
+  - Begin working on your project's `proposal.md` file or proposal slides (will have class time on Thursday for this too)

 - Thu 8/25: